Genneya Walton

 Genneya Walton is an American actress.
-She is known for playing Bryden Bandweth in Project Mc^{2}, and Chloe Barris in BlackAF.
+She is most famous for playing BB Urich in Daredevil Born Again, and got her early start playing Bryden Bandweth in Project Mc^{2} and Chloe Barris in BlackAF.

 Early life

 Genneya Walton was born in California.
 She started her career as a dancer at the age of 7.

 Career

-Walton appeared in episodic roles in the television shows: Jessie, Extant, The Thundermans, Kirby Buckets, School of Rock, Criminal Minds, Adam Ruins Everything, 9-1-1 and The Resident.

 In 2014, Walton made her feature film debut in the role of Renata in the direct-to-video musical An American Girl: Isabelle Dances Into the Spotlight opposite Erin Pitt, Grace Davidson and Devyn Nekoda.
+She appeared then in episodic roles in the television shows: Jessie, Extant, The Thundermans, Kirby Buckets, School of Rock, Criminal Minds, Adam Ruins Everything, 9-1-1 and The Resident.

 From 2015 to 2017, Walton was cast to play the main role in the comedy series Project Mc^{2}.

 In 2020, she was cast for a role as Chloe Barris in Netflix television series BlackAF alongside Kenya Barris and Rashida Jones.

 In 2022, Walton appeared in the supernatural teen comedy film Darby and the Dead starring Riele Downs and Auliʻi Cravalho, which was released by 20th Century Studios as a Hulu original film on December 2, 2022.
 She was also in Never Have I Evers final season.

+In 2025, she was cast as BB Urich in the MCU series Daredevil: Born Again.